This is a partial transcript from "Hannity & Colmes," July 14, 2005, that has been edited for clarity.

 Watch "Hannity & Colmes" weeknights at 9 p.m.
 ET!

 ALAN COLMES, CO-HOST: Welcome back to "Hannity & Colmes."
 I'm Alan Colmes.

 Coming up next, we are going to have a lot of analysis about the big announcement that came out just a few moments ago.
 Chief Justice William Rehnquist is not retiring from the Supreme Court.
 Dick Morris will join us with all the latest political analysis.

-First, Valerie Plame's husband, former Ambassador Joe Wilson, lambasted Karl Rove today.
-He appeared in an interview this morning and at a press conference this afternoon with Democratic Senator Chuck Schumer and demanded that Rove be held responsible for divulging his wife's identity.
+First, Valerie Plame's (search) husband, former Ambassador Joe Wilson (search), lambasted Karl Rove (search) today.
+He appeared in an interview this morning and at a press conference this afternoon with Democratic Senator Chuck Schumer (search) and demanded that Rove be held responsible for divulging his wife's identity.